Sagar4173/ONYX/backend/ENV_README.md

 # Backend Environment Configuration

-This directory contains the backend environment configuration files for the SecureDevOps AI Platform.
+This directory contains the backend environment configuration files for the ONYX Platform.

 ## 🚀 Quick Setup